mailpace/blog/content/blog/postmortem-slow-sending.md

 Distributed systems are hard to manage.

 We trust our own judgement too much, and have little faith in past decisions.
 We "knew" our IP was misconfigured, and we "knew" the DNS changes couldn't affect sending.
-But we were wrong on both counts, causing the initial issue and slowing down our bugfix.
+But we were wrong on both counts, causing the initial issue and slowing down our fix.

 # How we're avoiding this in the future